marcoscz1995/googler/README.md

 Set the shortcut:

-enter the keyboard combo you desire.
+	Enter the keyboard combo you desire.
 I chose Alt+1 so that I can highlight with my right hand on the mouse and execute with my left hand; I think this is the most efficient use of this script.

-8)put it in action
+8)Put it in action

 just highlight any text and hit the keyboard shortcut you assigned to it and a new google chrome tab will open with your search results!